Frequently Asked Questions

 Nothing.

-If you are due any amount from EQC as a result of this class action, the litigation funder will deduct a maximum fee of 15% (including GST) of any settlement monies received or judgment sum awarded.
-You will never be asked to pay any money up front or pay for a share of any costs – it’s simply a deduction of up to 15% (including GST) from any amount you are entitled to receive once the class action is resolved.
-You will not pay any legal fees.
+You will never be asked to pay any money up front or pay for a share of any costs – it’s simply a deduction off any amount you are entitled to receive once the class action is resolved.

 Members of the class action will have no liability for legal or court costs if the class action is unsuccessful.

-The class action is funded by Canterbury Litigation Funding Limited, which will pay for all costs.
+The class action is funded by and the funder will pay for all costs.

 What are the chances of success of this EQC Land class action?